Commercial Litigation lawyer Charles Lethbridge explains the importance of retaining experienced legal representation.

 Commercial litigation firms have revealed from proven experience that addressing and managing commercial disputes earlier reduces the escalation of the dispute and is more likely to lead to an environment where a satisfactory, early and commercial resolution can be achieved.

-The Attwood Marshall Head Office is conveniently located in Coolangatta, a short distance from The Local Court of New South Wales (Tweed Heads) and the Queensland Magistrates Court (Coolangatta).
+Attwood Marshall Lawyers Head Office is conveniently located in Coolangatta, a short distance from The Local Court of New South Wales (Tweed Heads) and the Queensland Magistrates Court (Coolangatta).
 Our Commercial Litigation lawyers often appear as Agent on behalf of interstate firms.
+We also have offices located at Robina Town Centre, Brisbane CBD, Kingscliff, Sydney and Melbourne.